- Lauren Dungy

 WebMD reported that the authors mentioned other "reasons for their finding," including that "the induction period relating cell phone use to brain tumors exceeds five to 10 years," or that "the increased risk is restricted to subgroups of brain tumors or cell phone users."

-Used with permission from Dr. Walt's Blog, December 11, 2009.blog comments powered by Disqus
+Used with permission from Dr. Walt's Blog, December 11, 2009.comments powered by Disqus